steve2130/Split-Flap-Clock/3D CAD/Test (Single Module)/readme.md

 # Test
-Use your hands instead of using a motor.
+Use your hands instead of using motors.
 Motors are super overrated aren't they?

 Check the 3D model to understand what's happening.